 Q: What if an employer requires employees to obtain their own workers’ compensation insurance?

-A: According to the Nevada Department of Business and Industry a business cannot require employees to obtain their own workers’ compensation policies.
+A: According to the Nevada Department of Business and Industry a business cannot require employees to obtain their own workers’ comp policies.
 The cost of workers’ compensation cannot be charged to employees – in any amount.
-The employer must shoulder all costs of the policy.
+The employer must shoulder all the costs of the policy.

 Q: What if I am hurt at work, but no one witnesses the accident?